jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Rust 1.14.0 was released today!
 Let's upgrade!
 And success!

 And submatrix success!
 I needed `Array#select`.
 Combining two of those did the trice (one for each axis).
 Behold the power of (a) taking a break and (b) reading the documentation more thoroughly!
 Well, near success?
 Let's debug this.
 Success!
 For real!
 Inclusive vs. exclusive range confusion.

+Quick refactor to make our traits less redundant.

+Coworker was excited to see math in action!

+Time to write up a `minor` method! ...
+Well, that was easy!
+One line function!